Rest-full-webservice/docs/README.md

 What all interfaces should be asynchronous
 The implementations of interfaces that perform IO operations or long running computations are good candidates for making asynchronous.

+Asynchronous programming is a means of writing non-blocking code by running a task on a separate thread than the main application thread and notifying the main thread about its progress, completion or failure.

+This way, your main thread does not block/wait for the completion of the task and it can execute other tasks in parallel.

+Having this kind of parallelism greatly improves the performance of your programs.

 https://dennis-xlc.gitbooks.io/restful-java-with-jax-rs-2-0-en/cn/part1/chapter13/server_asynchronous_response_processing.html</br>
 https://allegro.tech/2014/10/async-rest.html</br>
 https://praveer09.github.io/technology/2016/07/28/using-asynchrony-to-reduce-response-times/#why-do-we-need-asynchronous-programs</br>